JacquesBlazor/synology.nas.python/README.md

 - [x] --- English Version ---

-    The program is intended to provide users who are using Synology DiskStation (NAS) with a applcation programming interface (API) by using Python Language either running on your own Windows 10 computer or running on the DS NAS itself.
+    The program is intended to provide users who are using Synology DiskStation (NAS) with a application programming interface (API) by using Python Language either running on your own Windows 10 computer or running on the DS NAS itself.
 The current implementation of the API includes the functionality of: 1.
 Initilization & Login.
 2. CreateTask, 3.
 EditTask, 4.
 ListTask, 5.
 DeleteTask, 6.
 GetInfo.